roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 That house was at the margin of Lydiyami City.
 The City is well planned, and has an exceedingly​ beautiful streetscape.
-The roads are extensive, and the trees in the medians contributes improvement a scenery​.
+The roads are extensive, and the trees in the medians contributes improvement a scenery.
 Between a footpath and a roadway, there resides a flower bed, wherein were  blooming a colourful flowers.
 Hinagiku parked a large motorcycle——a type which floats in the air by Angie, of course——on the edge of the road.